AriFordsham/GHCWiki/dependent-haskell.md

 This page is to track design and implementation ideas around adding a form of dependent types to Haskell.
 This work will also fix bug [\#7961](https://gitlab.haskell.org//ghc/ghc/issues/7961).
 Richard Eisenberg (a.k.a. goldfire) is expecting to take on most (all?) of this work.

+***Disclaimer:*** Everything below represents a research proposal.
+While it is my (RAE's) hope that something resembling this all will actually make it into GHC, no one should read anything too strongly into words like "will happen".

 # Surface Language Design